iammeaticus/web-transfer-api-samples/README.md

 that may be present in your code.

 # Changes
+### Transfer API v2.6.6 - February 24, 2017
+* Added the ability to enable manifest processing for transfers, allowing you to send manifests to a specified server.

 ### Transfer API v.2.6.5 - January 27, 2017
 * Implemented a fix for setting/detecting the SigniantAppInstalled cookie.